 In the 1960s, Nabisco set up its own operation in Australia.
 Arnott’s public listing in 1970 exposed it to further takeover attempts by the American company.
 Campbell’s acquisition a 14 per cent share of Arnott’s ownership helped to avert this.
 However, an unsuccessful venture into snack foods in the 1980s left Arnott’s further exposed and the Arnott family decided to sell its controlling interest.

-In late 2018 Campbell’s announced its intention to sell Arnott’s, which could see the brand back in Australian hands.
+In late 2018 Campbell’s announced its intention to sell Arnott’s, raising hopes that we would see the brand back in Australian hands.
+However, in 2019 the company was bought by another American company, the private equity firm Kohlberg Kravis Roberts (KKR).